Joint distribution of primes in multiple short intervals: Introduction

-In this paper, we revisit the ``Fourier side".
-However, rather than relying on the analytic nature of the pair correlation conjecture, we adapt the method of Rubinstein and Sarnak \cite{MR1329368}, and assume the linear independence over $\mathbb{Q}$ of the positive ordinates of nontrivial zeros (LI), which is an algebraic assumption.
-This is the first instance where the emphasis is not placed on the distribution of primes or irreducible polynomials among congruence classes.
+In this paper, we revisit the \textit{Fourier side}.\footnote{That is, we apply Fourier analysis.} Instead of the pair correlation conjecture---an analytic assumption---we adapt the method of Rubinstein and Sarnak~\cite{MR1329368}, assuming the linear independence over~$\mathbb{Q}$ of the positive ordinates of the nontrivial zeros (LI), an algebraic condition.
+To our knowledge, this is the first instance where the emphasis is not on the distribution of primes or irreducible polynomials in residue classes, but rather on their distribution in short intervals (see \cite{Martin_2025} for an annotated bibliography).

-Given a large $X$ and $x \in [2,X].$ As we will see, for $h=h(x)=\delta x,$ where $\delta>0$ is small but independent of $X,$ which is beyond the conjectural range of Montgomery and Soundararajan above, the distribution of $\psi(x+h)-\psi(x)$ for $x \in [2, X]$ (in logarithmic scale) remains to be Gaussian under RH and LI (see Theorem \ref{thm:clt} or Theorem \ref{cor:compare} with $r=1$).
+As we shall see, given a large $X$ and $x \in [2,X],$ suppose $h=h(x)=\delta x,$ where $\delta>0$ is small but independent of $X,$ which is beyond the conjectural range of Montgomery and Soundararajan stated above.
+Then the distribution of $\psi(x+h)-\psi(x)$ as $x \in [2, X]$ varies (in logarithmic scale) remains Gaussian under RH and LI (see Theorem \ref{thm:clt} and Theorem \ref{cor:compare} with $r=1$).

-Furthermore, one may ask: What is the joint distribution of the weighted count of primes in two neighbouring intervals?
+Furthermore, one may ask: What is the joint distribution of the weighted count of primes in two neighboring intervals?
 Are they independent?
 If not, how are they correlated?
-In fact, we show that assuming RH and LI, the weighted prime count $\left( \psi(x)-\psi(x-h), \psi(x+h)-\psi(x) \right)$ for $x \in [2, X]$ (in logarithmic scale) is approximately bivariate Gaussian with weak negative correlation. \begin{corollary} Assume RH and LI.
+We show that, assuming RH and LI, the pair $\left( \psi(x)-\psi(x-h), \psi(x+h)-\psi(x) \right)$ as $x \in [2, X]$ varies (in logarithmic scale) is asymptotically bivariate Gaussian with a weak negative correlation. \begin{corollary} Assume RH and LI.
 Given a Borel subset $B \subseteq \mathbb{R}^2,$ define